 •Server root URL - the URL of the root of the website on the server, such as http://192.168.1.2/KenticoCMS.
 The availability of the server can be checked by using the Check Server availability () button.

-Click Save to register the server.
+Click OK to save.
 Repeat the process for every server in your web farm.

-Now you need to update the web.config file on each server and add the following key into the appSettings section, where <servername> is the code name that the system created (or you chose one) for the server.
+Now you need to update the web.config file on each server and add the following keys into the /configuration/appSettings section:

 Additional low-level settings of web farm synchronization can be done by adding the keys listed in the Web farm synchronization settings section of Appendix B - Web.config parameters into the /configuration/appSettings section of your web.config file.